MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/github.md

 ---
 # Publish extensions by using a GitHub account

 If you are a GitHub user, you don't need to create a new Microsoft account and remember additional passwords.
 Just use GitHub authentication to sign into Partner Center and publish your extensions to the Microsoft Edge Add-ons website.
-See [](publish-extension.md).
+See [Publish a Microsoft Edge extension](publish-extension.md).

 To begin submitting extensions by using GitHub, you must register for the Microsoft Edge program in Partner Center by using your GitHub credentials.
 You'll need to link to a Microsoft account (MSA), as follows.